 How to get over anxiety after an affair

-While anxiety after an affair is normal, it isn’t appreciated.
-Seeking counseling, especially if you’ve chosen to remain with your partner, is a great option for treatment of chronic anxiety after infidelity.
-Other ways to combat anxiety caused by an affair is to take up exercising, get a support system of friends and family, and do more things that make you happy.
+While anxiety after infidelity is normal, it isn’t appreciated.
+Seeking counseling, especially if you’ve chosen to remain with your partner, is an excellent option for the treatment of chronic anxiety after infidelity.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.